Evidence-first supplement

 Sensitivity or Allergen Considerations

-Certain natural sources, such as fish, yeast, or specific plant extracts, may be relevant for families managing sensitivities or avoiding particular ingredients.
-These are situational considerations, not a universal reason to prefer one category over the other.
+Certain natural sources, such as fish, yeast, or specific plant extracts, may be relevant for families managing sensitivities.
+These considerations are situational, not categorical.

 When source is part of the decision, ask: